- choriogonadotropin alfa

 Patients should be made aware of this.

 There is no indication for the use of Ovitrelle during pregnancy.
-No clinical data on exposed pregnancies are available.
+Data on a limited number of exposed pregnancies indicate no increased risks of malformation or foeto/neonatal toxicity.
 No reproduction studies with choriogonadotropin alfa in animals were performed (see section 5.3).
 The potential risk for humans is unknown.

 Ovitrelle is indicated for use in infertility (see section 4.1).

-Ovitrelle is expected to have no or negligible influence on the ability to drive and use machines.
+Ovitrelle has no or negligible influence on the ability to drive and use machines.

 Summary of the safety profile

-In comparative trials with different doses of Ovitrelle, the following adverse reactions were found to be associated with Ovitrelle in a dose-related fashion: OHSS, vomiting and nausea.
+In comparative trials with different doses of Ovitrelle, OHSS was found to be associated with Ovitrelle in a dose-related fashion.
 OHSS was observed in approximately 4% of patients treated with Ovitrelle.
 Severe OHSS was reported in less than 0.5% of patients (see section 4.4).